Skip to content

 });

-• id: The plugin's unique identifier (must be unique across all plugins).
+• id: unique identifier across all plugins.

-• name: The display name of the plugin.
+• name: display name.

-• icon: The plugin's icon (can be a URL string or an SVG string).
+• icon: URL string or SVG string.

 Configuration